Cornwall is lovely in summer!

-Absolutely adore Padstow – or Padstein as it is know as Rick Stein is from here.
-The little streets are packed and we madly try to combat the foot traffic and mainly lose.
+Absolutely adore Padstow or Padstein as it is known – Rick Stein is from his place.
+The little streets are packed and we madly try to combat the foot traffic and lose.

-We sit in the glorious sunshine and realise why the English love their beachside areas, and we are loving Cornwall.
+We sit in the glorious sunshine and realize why the English love their beachside areas, and we are loving Cornwall.

 We drive on to Redruth, an old mining town where my ancestors are from.
-Sadly I lose my photos from here on in, so these are my friends.
-Redruth has a street festival to celebrate the birth of the steam train – the designer was from here we are told.
+Sadly I lose my photos of the place.
+So these are my friends.
+Redruth has a street festival to celebrate the birth of the steam train – the designer was from here as we are told.
 We take far too long here but on we drive after this – so much to see in a day.

 Next is New Quay.
-Explorason wanted to visit the Aquarium and it really was fantastic.
-We loved the tunnel and the bubbles, but our favourite was the seahorses.
+Explorason wanted to visit the Aquarium and it was really fantastic.
+We loved the tunnel and the bubbles, but our favorite was the seahorses.

 We head to the seaside and get a laugh out of the groups hanging out and being cool.

 Next is St. Ives.
-We park on the top of the hill (parking costs everywhere you go too) and we wander down to stick our toes in the white sand.
+We park on the top of the hill (parking costs everywhere you go to) and we wander down to stick our toes in the white sand.

-The beach feels like fantastic.
+The beach feels fantastic.
 The sun, the sand and the people we meet.

 We even see a couple of famous people but we forget who they are which we find funny!

-This is the place t visit if you have time on the English coast.
+This is the place to visit if you have time on the English coast.
 It is beautiful!

-We left and drove to another YHA.
+We then left and drove to another YHA.
 Lands End – the end of England.
-Not nearly so nice as last night, but we enjoyed the night whilst the English footy was on at a 500 year old Cornish pub.
+Not nearly so nice as last night, but we enjoyed the night while the English footy was on at a 500-year-old Cornish pub.